Selector's Hut, Camp Mountain

-The Selector's Hut is a heritage-listed hut at 20 Upper Camp Mountain Road, Camp Mountain, Moreton Bay Region, Queensland, Australia.
+The Selector's Hut is a heritage-listed hut at 20 Upper Camp Mountain Road, Camp Mountain, City of Moreton Bay, Queensland, Australia.
 It is also known as Marks' Hut.
 It was built c.
 1870 by George Atthow.
 It was added to the Queensland Heritage Register on 3 December 2007.

 History

 The Selector's Hut, Camp Mountain, is a small single roomed cottage located in a rural setting near the township of Samford north of Brisbane.
 It is constructed of slab and sawn timber and was built c.
 1870 by selector George Atthow.

 Land settlement in rural Queensland began with a pastoral phase where squatters occupied large tracts of Crown land on which they ran sheep or cattle.
 Over time, the Crown surveyed these runs and enforced lease arrangements with the squatters.
 Closer settlement of rural land began in the 1860s, when the government enacted legislation to encourage small scale farming.
 Crown land began to be made available in small allotments for selection.
 The 1868 Crown Lands Alienation Act, enabled government to resume substantial portions of leasehold runs for this purpose.

 Like most areas close to Brisbane, the Samford valley experienced a fairly short pastoral phase.
 The earliest known pastoralist to occupy the valley was Archibald Young.
 Young had probably already occupied the area when he applied to lease land in 1854.
 His lease became known as the Samford Run.
 Closer settlement commenced from March 1865 with the first sale of 49 farm allotments excised from the Samford Run.
 Initially, the farm allotments sold very slowly but the process accelerated after the passing of the 1868 Act.
 By 1871, there were about 71 people living in the area.
 The farmers grew small crops and operated dairies.
 A provisional school opened in 1872.

-Grazier and entrepreneur, George Atthow (1828 - 1891), selected portions 42 to 45 in the Parish of Samford on 17 April 1869.
+Grazier and entrepreneur, George Atthow (1828–1891), selected portions 42 to 45 in the Parish of Samford on 17 April 1869.
 It is likely that he built the extant cottage and some nearby cattle yards soon after.
 An alternative view has been put that the hut was built by surveyors.
 If this is true, the hut would have been built prior to selection of the land by Atthow.
 However, this is considered unlikely for two reasons: first, it is unlikely that surveyors would have built accommodation as substantial as the cottage and second, a Commissioner of Crown Lands report dated 1873 notes that the dwelling on the property was completed by the selector.
 Atthow grazed cattle on the property and on other land he later selected in the Samford and Albany Creek areas.
 A bailiff was living on the Samford block from January 1870.
 By 1875, Atthow himself was living there.